Layers of the Atmosphere, Weather and More

 For the past couple of weeks, I’ve been sharing some of the Earth Science activities we’ve been doing in our science club.
 Today, I thought I would share some other resources that are buried here on the blog for those of you who want to continue on with Earth Science this year.
-In this post you’ll find various quite a number of free resources on

-- a packet about the Earth’s atmosphere
+- a packet about the Earth’s atmosphere (Find out more about this 50+ page packet here.)

 - Weather Packet